 First, we are keeping abreast of updates on the situation from the Center for Disease Control and the World Health Organization.
 We are remaining flexible and ready to respond to new developments as they arise.
 Any changes to our plans will be noted here, and we will promptly contact any homeowners who will be directly affected by any change to our plans.

-Second, we are acting to reduce the communication of germs in our work areas, including our vehicles.
+Second, we are acting to reduce the possibility of communication of germs in our work areas, including our vehicles.
 We are keeping hand sanitizer available in company vehicles for our employees who regularly visit clients and encouraging them to apply it per CDC directions before and after each time they enter or approach a client’s home.
 All our employees who are able to work remotely are doing so.
 Our employees who cannot work from home are taking additional precautions, including washing their hands more frequently, being aware of what they touch, and sanitizing all areas that can be sanitized more regularly – especially phones and items used by multiple members of the team.
 We are wearing masks both in our office and in the field.
 We are making allowances for any employee who is not well to stay home and recover.

 If you have any additional questions or concerns, we are – as always – happy to hear from you.
 You can reach the office at (513) 851-1000.
 Please direct written queries pursuant to our coronavirus response to email@example.com.

 Thank you for being a part of the community of homeowners we at JFK Window and Door have been honored to serve over the last 35 years.
 We are looking forward to continuing to work with you for many years to come.

 John Karle, Owner

 Once again, winter is rapidly approaching, and the Midwest region is in store for cold weather and high winds.
 With these come uncomfortable indoor drafts.
 If you have drafty windows, the tips below will help you deal with the problem and stay more comfortable this winter.